svdasein/cidrtagmap/README.md

-This logstash filter tags netflow records according to a list of CIDR to tag mappings.
+This logstash filter tags netflow records according to a list of CIDR to tag mappings, and adds ASN names for the src_as and dst_as fields.

 The list is an external / stand alone text file consisting of lines of the form: